c0d9nqa3/OSINT-SYS/README.md

 ## Project Overview

-An **experimental open-source intelligence collection system** designed for research and educational purposes.
+An **experimental open-source intelligence collection system** designed for research purposes.
 This is a demo system that integrates various AI technologies to collect, verify, and analyze publicly available information.

 **Current Status**: This is an experimental project.
 AI-related models are still under development, including psychological vulnerability analysis and social engineering research.